Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

 Moreover, this equilibrium is GAS on $\mathbb{R}^*_+$. \end{enumerate} \end{theorem}

 The following result is analogous to \Cref{logistique_a=0} in the case $a>0$.
-The equilibrium values were stated in \cite{dumont2025sterile_patch}; here, we also establish the basins of attraction and the stability properties of the equilibria, and provide a complete proof, which was not included in \cite{dumont2025sterile_patch}.
+The equilibrium values were stated in \cite{dumont2025sterile_patch}; here, we also establish the basins of attraction and the stability properties of the equilibria, and a complete proof is provided in \Cref{proof_of_allee_effet_simple}, which was not included in \cite{dumont2025sterile_patch}.

 \begin{theorem} \mbox{} If $a > 0$, then the origin $0$ of \eqref{simple_allee} is locally asymptotically stable (LAS).

 Moreover, let

 The following holds for \eqref{simple_allee}: \begin{enumerate} \item If $\mathcal{N} \le 1$, then the origin $0$ is the only non-negative equilibrium and is GAS on $\mathbb{R}_+$. \item If $\mathcal{N} > 1$, \begin{enumerate}[label = (\alph*)] \item If